Airtable/blocks/docs/api.md

 ##### getRecordColor

 Get the color of a specific record in the query result.
-Throws if the record isn't in the QueryResult.
+Throws if the record isn't in the RecordQueryResult.
 Watch with the `'recordColors'` and `'recordIds` keys.

 ###### Parameters